56 - Be a good leader . . . and watch your career grow!

 the president of your own business, even while working for a company or a boss.

-10 strategies for being a good leader . . .
+10 strategies on how to be a good leader . . .

-Here are some examples of how you can exhibit leadership within your career:
+Here are some examples of how you can exhibit leadership within your career and how to be a good leader:

 - Speak up in meetings or to your boss about things that matter - Put your self in your bosses position and bring things to his/her attention and offer your opinions and suggestions, keeping things positive.
 Most bosses dislike negative talk, but they love people who aren't afraid to speak up, concisely.